sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 - Read: Raymond Williams, “Literature,” “Traditions, Institutions, and Formations,” “Structures of Feeling,” “The Sociology of Culture,” “Forms,” from *Marxism and Literature*  (1977)

 #### Wed 2/2
-- Practicum: Getting set up with computational analysis, Underwood “Do We Understand the Outlines of Literary History” (2019)
+- Practicum: Getting set up with computational analysis
+- Read: Ted Underwood, “Do We Understand the Outlines of Literary History” (2019)

 ## Week 3: Authors and the Literary Field